patrickchiang/info-343-final/README.md

 --------Schedule Finder---------
 + Chip: The tough part about this would be using the school's API to get the information on the classes
++ Patrick: Not as hard as screen grabbing + parsing. https://wiki.cac.washington.edu/display/SWS/Using+Public+Resources I've worked with it quite a bit.

 -----------Pet Matcher-----------
++ Patrick: Social networks are overdone.

 ------Daily Code Challenge-------
 + Chip: Have we thought about where the code challenges are going to come from?
 It also sounds a bit similar to Practice-It
++ Patrick: Sounds like codingbat, CodeAcademy, or one of those challenges where you can make money from.
+There's a website online where companies post problem specs, people code solutions, and they pick the best code solution and pay them.
+Forgot what it's called.
+Totally do-able, but will be a hassle to integrate compiler.

 ----------Food Website-----------
++ Patrick: Food?
+Really?

 --------Fashion Website----------

 ------Tech Product Website-------
++ Patrick: This already exists, I think.
+Otherwise a great idea.